Asda: Asda Rewards

-Asda Rewards is a loyalty programme introduced in August 2022, through which customers can fill the "Cashpot" via missions, where customers can earn cashbacks, named as "Asda Pounds", by spending a certain amount on items, and by using an Asda Money credit card, where customers earn 1% cashback when spending at Asda using the card and 0.3% when spending elsewhere.
+Asda Rewards is a loyalty programme introduced in August 2022, through which customers can fill the Cashpot via missions, earning cashbacks, named Asda Pounds, by spending a certain amount on items, and by using an Asda Money credit card, where customers earn 1% cashback when spending at Asda using the card and 0.3% when spending elsewhere.
 The app is available on App Store and Google Play Store.
-By April 2024, Asda Rewards had 6 million users, which they saved a total of £400 million in cashback.
+By April 2024, Asda Rewards had 6 million users, who were said to have saved a total of £400 million in cashback.

 Customers can turn cashback into vouchers, which these can be redeemed in store or online.
-These vouchers expire after 6 months.
+These vouchers expire after six months.

-Asda Rewards was first trialled across 16 stores in October 2021, particularly in the West Yorkshire and West Midlands and later expanded to 48 stores.
+Asda Rewards was first trialled across 16 stores in October 2021, particularly in the West Yorkshire and West Midlands, and later expanded to 48 stores.

-In December 2022, many Asda Rewards customers reported problems with their app that dozens of pounds of cashback was missing.
+In December 2022, many Asda Rewards customers reported that dozens of pounds of cashback was missing from the app.
 From January 2023, to improve security, Asda Rewards requires a phone number to sign up, and prompted logged-in customers to enter their phone numbers.

-In September 2024, Asda announced that, through Asda Rewards, it would be donating 0.5% of money spent at Asda stores by consumers to primary schools, up to £7.5 million in total.
+In September 2024, Asda announced that, through Asda Rewards, it would be donating 0.5% of money spent at Asda stores to primary schools, up to £7.5 million in total.

 In February 2025, Asda changed the reward scheme, removing the Star Products.
-Previously, customers could get a 10% return in money when they spend on Star Products, but it is no longer the case, citing a "Rollback" campaign that was about to happen.
-However, while some Asda customers appreciated the next "Rollback" campaign was a replacement, most customers criticized for the change, preferring to go to other supermarkets.
+Previously, customers could get a 10% return in money when they spend on Star Products, but it is no longer the case, citing a Rollback campaign that was about to happen.
+However, while some Asda customers appreciated the next Rollback campaign was a replacement, many customers criticised the change, preferring to go to other supermarkets.

 Distribution

 Asda has 25 distribution depots across the UK.
-Three of Asda's distribution centres (Rochdale CDC, Doncaster GM & Larne) are outsourced to Wincanton PLC.
+Three of Asda's distribution centres (Rochdale CDC, Doncaster GM & Larne) are outsourced to Wincanton plc.

 In September 2021, it was announced that Asda would trial autonomous delivery vans in London in collaboration with Wayve, a UK-based autonomous mobility startup.
 The 12-month trial was agreed to take place in early 2022.
-The autonomous vans will operate with the supervision of a Wayve safety driver.
-Asda and Wayve aim to use their capabilities to bring autonomy into the online grocery space and look for ways to improve last-mile delivery with technology.
+The autonomous vans would operate with the supervision of a Wayve safety driver.
+Asda and Wayve said their aim was to use their capabilities to bring autonomy into the online grocery space and look for ways to improve last-mile delivery with technology.